bioidiap/bob.pipelines/doc/datasets.rst

 Running An Experiment
 ---------------------

-Here, we want to train an Linear Discriminant Analysis (LDA) on the data.
+Here, we want to train a Linear Discriminant Analysis (LDA) on the data.
 Before that, we want to normalize the range of our data and convert the ``target`` labels to integers.